Madskull50/AD-Lab/README.md

 # 🖥️ Active Directory Lab Project

 This project demonstrates the setup of a **Windows Server 2022 Active Directory Domain Services (AD DS)** lab using **Oracle VirtualBox**.
-The lab includes a Domain Controller with a custom Organizational Unit (OU) and a user account — ideal for learning and resume-building.
+The lab includes a Domain Controller with a custom Organizational Unit (OU) and a user account
 ---

 ## 📌 Project Goals